-People are always looking for an alternative to opioid painkillers, and some have found it in the form of therapy, yoga, acupuncture, meditation, etc. As for medications, however, there may be an option for pain treatment in the form of a prescription NSAID (non-steroidal anti-inflammatory) drug called Meloxicam, although it is still important to know the facts about this drug before you begin taking it.
+People are always looking for an alternative to opioid painkillers, and some have found it in the form of therapy, yoga, acupuncture, or even meditation.
+As for medications, however, there may be an option for pain treatment in the form of a prescription NSAID (non-steroidal anti-inflammatory) drug called meloxicam.
+However, it is still important to know the facts about this drug before you begin taking it.

-Meloxicam is a pain-relieving drug that is often used to treat forms of arthritis, including osteoarthritis and rheumatoid arthritis.
-According to the National Library of Medicine, this medication is part of the NSAID drug family.
-Though many other NSAIDs, like aspirin and ibuprofen, are over-the-counter medications you can buy at any drug store, Meloxicam is stronger than these drugs and, as such, is only available by prescription.
+Meloxicam is a pain-relieving drug.
+It is often used to treat forms of arthritis, including osteoarthritis and rheumatoid arthritis.
+This medication is part of the NSAID drug family.
+Though many other NSAIDs, like aspirin and ibuprofen, are over-the-counter medications you can buy at any drug store, meloxicam is stronger than these drugs and, as such, is only available by prescription.

 Side Effects of Meloxicam

-Like every drug on the market, Meloxicam can cause certain side effects.
-It is important to be aware of these before you start taking Meloxicam for any length of time.
-The most common side effects associated with Meloxicam, according to the NLM, are:
+Like every drug on the market, meloxicam can cause certain side effects.
+It is important to be aware of these before you start taking meloxicam for any length of time.
+The most common side effects associated with meloxicam include: